 The escalation process is especially appropriate in the following situations:

-We highly recommend that you contact VMware Support by telephone for escalations.
+We recommend that you contact VMware Support through the My VMware portal for escalations.
 This will ensure that your request is directed to the appropriate resources as soon as possible to achieve a successful resolution.

 Note: The severity level of a support request can be increased without an escalation if the business impact of a support request has changed or was not correctly recorded initially.

 First, please review the details of your support request and verify the following facts:

 Once you have completed this review, contact the assigned technician for your support request, or select Request Manager Assistance within the My VMware portal to trigger an escalation.